Code-Institute-Submissions/Mk1-Project/README.md

 each device as well as a link to the actual page.

 ### **2.3.1 Home Page**
 The Home Page is the landing page.
-It is deisgned to be aestheticly pleasing an show representative images giving users an glimpse of what products we offer, with clickable links for smaple menus and a bold header encouraging them to explore further.
+It is designed to be aesthetically pleasing an show representative images, giving users a glimpse of what products we offer, with clickable links for sample menus and a bold header encouraging them to explore further.

 #### **Home Page Sections & Components**
 - **Header**